dagster-io/dagster/docs/docs-beta/docs/guides/ingesting-data.md

 This guide focuses on batch data ingestion, as streaming data ingestion doesn't typically rely on an orchestrator to kick off or coordinate computations.
 However, streaming data assets can still be represented in Dagster for lineage purposes.
 :::

 Dagster is often used to orchestrate the ingestion of data into a data warehouse or data lake, where it can be queried and transformed.
-Dagster integrates with several tools that are purpose-built for data ingestion, and it also enables writing custom code for ingesting data.
+To ingest data with Dagster, you can use pre-built connectors or write your own custom code.

 <details>
 <summary>Prerequisites</summary>